willingc/docs/nteract/build-your-own-notebook.md

 ```

 Let's break down the code that we have added here.
 We are taking advantage of one of Electron's awesome utilities, the `dialog` module.
 The dialog module exposes an `showOpenDialog` function that takes care of showing the user an open dialog and limiting the types of files that they can open.
 In this particular case, we are limiting the user to opening only `.ipynb` files.

+If we run our application again, you should be able to click `File > Open` and select a notebook from the `Open Dialog`.

 Once the user has selected a file, what do we do?
 We move on to Steps 2 and 3 of the list above.
 We will need a way to load the JSON from a file.
 To do this, let's create a new file